EmbBERT: Attention Under 2 MB Memory: Experimental setup

 \subsubsection{The GLUE benchmark}

-The General Language Understanding Evaluation (GLUE) benchmark is a diverse suite of tasks designed to assess a model’s ability to understand and process natural language.
+The General Language Understanding Evaluation (GLUE) benchmark~\citep{GLUE} is a widely adopted NLP benchmark comprising multiple, diverse and complex datasets, designed to test generalization and performance across diverse NLP tasks (see Table~\ref{table:GLUE_datasets}).
 It encompasses multiple subtasks, including sentiment classification and regression on sentence pairs.
-Because the official GLUE labels are only publicly released for the training and validation splits—and in line with prior approaches (e.g., \cite{exploring_transformer_sizes}) - we treat the validation set as our test split throughout this study.
+Because the official GLUE labels are only publicly released for the training and validation splits - and in line with prior approaches (e.g., \citep{exploring_transformer_sizes}) - we treat the validation set as our test split throughout this study.